AnhPhTu/AnhPhTu.github.io/index.md

 I am Anh Pham Tuan (first, last, and middle name) from Ho Chi Minh city, Vietnam.
 I have recently received my bachelor degree in Electronics and Telecommunications Engineering at the Ho Chi Minh city University of Technology.

 Currently, I am looking for a job as a Fresher in the field of AI & ML.
-The topics I am interested in are Classification, Regression and Recognition.
+The topics I am interested in are Classification, Regression, Detection and Recognition.

 ------